-Dow manages to craft a delightful and hopeful story while never once shying away from heavier topics like racism, apathy, and mental health.
+Dow crafts a delightful and hopeful story while never once shying away from heavier topics like racism, apathy, and mental health.
 The Sound of Stars is a shining example of YA at its best.

 Rating: 4.25 Stars